UmamiAppearance/contodo/README.md

 ## Themes
 Themes can be found [here](./themes/).
 Right now there is only the default theme available, but feel free to make one if you don't like the default design.
 The default is baked into the build file.
-Attaching it to the document body can be disabled by passing the [option](#options) `applyCSS: false`.
+Attaching it to the document body can be disabled by passing the [option](#options-1) `applyCSS: false`.
 Also there are builds available without build in css.
-If you like to build your own copy with custom css, modify the [`default.css`](./themes/default.css) before [building](#builds).
+If you like to build your own copy of **contodo** with custom css included, modify the [`default.css`](./themes/default.css) before [building](#builds).